-Nuṣayr.31 In the same way when 'Umar had sent reinforcement to Muthanna, Abū 'Ubayd32 and Muthanna took slaves from different areas.33 The further raids were not only satisfying the requirements of food but were also providing the migrants with a sufficient number of labour force which they could employ for different manual jobs.
+Nuṣayr.
+In the same way when 'Umar had sent reinforcement to Muthanna, Abū 'Ubayd and Muthanna took slaves from different areas.
+The further raids were not only satisfying the requirements of food but were also providing the migrants with a sufficient number of labour force which they could employ for different manual jobs.
 The captured slaves were added as part of the Arab household and played a vital role in the future polity of the Arabs at Iraq.
-Other successful raids from Al-Hīra included the attack on the towns of Tagħlib, Rabī'a, 'Ukbara and al-Bardhan.34 After completing all these raids, Jarīr came back to the people of al-Hīra, Nakhīla and Bānqīyyā and received the annual tax, which later on turned out to be a permanent source of income for the migrants.35
+Other successful raids from Al-Hīra included the attack on the towns of Tagħlib, Rabī'a, 'Ukbara and al-Bardhan.
+After completing all these raids, Jarīr came back to the people of al-Hīra, Nakhīla and Bānqīyyā and received the annual tax, which later on turned out to be a permanent source of income for the migrants.

 This policy of raid continued even during and after the battle of Qādisiyya.
 Several smaller raids were attempted in order to get food, cattle and other provisions.
 In these raids men, women, and cattle was captured and food items were taken over to be distributed amongst the army and also amongst the families.
-After the conquest of Būwaīb, Muthanna was advised by two men to raid the markets of Khanāfas and Baghdād which they did followed by the killing of many men and pillaging gold and silver.36 In the same manner, when the Arabs had settled at al-Qādisiyya, they looted the local people and only those were saved who were in their fortresses; other men and cattle were taken over by the Arabs.37
+After the conquest of Būwaib, Muthanna was advised by two men to raid the markets of Khanāfas and Baghdađ which they did followed by the killing of many men and pillaging gold and silver.
+In the same manner, when the Arabs had

-32Abū 'Ubayd was the new commander of the Muslim army
+Abū 'Ubayd was the new commander of the Muslim army